Improve Access to Justice via ODR

 About Matterhorn

-ODR offers several key benefits including: increased access to justice, fairness, greater efficiency for staff, faster payments, and high customer satisfaction.
+Matterhorn online dispute resolution (ODR) offers several key benefits including: increased access to justice, fairness, greater efficiency for staff, faster payments, and high customer satisfaction.

 Matterhorn serves small to large districts, urban to rural communities, and decentralized to unified systems.
 The platform can match or streamline on your existing process and connects in a lightweight way with your other systems.